opf/openproject/README.md

 If a host is given, relative endpoint paths will refer to said host.
 No host is required if absolute endpoint URIs are given.

+The configuration of the pre-defined providers (currently Google and Heroku) can be overriden as well.